-A clerk from the Admitting Office will call you after 2:00 pm the day before your surgery.
-He or she will tell you what time you should arrive at the hospital for your surgery.
-If you are scheduled for surgery on a Monday, you will be called on the Friday before.
-If you do not receive a call by 7:00 pm the evening before your surgery, please call 212-639-5014.
+A staff member from the Admitting Office will call you after 2:00 pm the day before your surgery.
+If your surgery is scheduled for a Monday, they will call you on the Friday before.
+If you don’t get a call by 7:00 pm, please call 212-639-5014.

 Shower With Hibiclens

 Shower using Hibiclens just before you leave for the hospital.
 Use the Hibiclens the same way you did the night before.

 Things to Remember

-- Do not wear any metal objects.
-Remove all jewlery, including body piercings.
+- Don’t wear any metal objects.
+Remove all jewelry, including body piercings.
 The equipment used during your surgery can cause burns if it touches metal.

-- Leave valuables, such as credit cards, jewelry, or your checkbook, at home.
+- Leave valuable items (such as credit cards, jewelry, and your checkbook) at home.

-- Before you are taken into the operating room, you will need to remove your eyeglasses, hearing aids, dentures, prosthetic device(s), wig, and religious articles, such as a rosary.
+- Before you’re taken into the operating room, you will need to remove your hearing aids, dentures, prosthetic device(s), wig, and religious articles.

 What to Bring